 OUSGG was founded in 1919 as the O.U.B.P.
 Scout Club.
 The meetings were to be held fortnightly, on Mondays with about one a term with a speaker from outside the club.
 On 22nd Nov 1919, an informal meeting was held in the American Club, Daffodil Tea Rooms in George Street, and on 24th Nov the first formal meeting was held.
 The first annual dinner was held on 4th March 1920 at the Randolph Hotel.
 The cost was 10/6 (52p) for a seven course meal, exclusive of wine.
 The speaker was Lord Baden-Powell, despite the fact he had only been invited two weeks beforehand!

-2019 will mark the 100th anniversary of OUSGG and we will be celebrating our 100-year continuous history throughout the year.
-Past, present and potential members are encouraged to contact the current committee for further details of the club itself or the centenary celebrations.
+2019 was the 100th anniversary of OUSGG and we celebrated our 100-year continuous history throughout the year.

 Erik the Panda is our society mascot.
 He joined the group in 1974, and has been with us ever since.
 He regularly comes along to meetings and on our trips.
-Erik's birthday is celebrated each year on Pancake Day.
+Erik's birthday is celebrated each year on Pancake Day, and due to his old age he is no longer stealable.